-Julián Esteban Torres López is the host, producer, and editor of The Nasiona Podcast, where he shares stories that explore the spectrum of human experience and glimpse into foreign worlds.
+Julián Esteban Torres López is the host, producer, sound master, and editor of The Nasiona Podcast, where he shares stories that explore the spectrum of human experience and glimpse into foreign worlds.
 We focus on stories based on facts, truth-seeking, human concerns, real events, and real people, with a personal touch.
 From liminal lives to the marginalized, and everything in between, we believe that the subjective can offer its own reality and reveal truths some facts can’t discover.

-Our theme song for episodes 23 through the present is “Lat Dior” by Abdoulaye Mboup—a beautiful song by a classic Senegalese artist, lamenting all of the beautiful culture that has been lost through colonization.
+Our theme song for episodes 23 through the present is “Lat Dior” by Abdoulaye Mboup — a beautiful song by a classic Senegalese artist, lamenting all of the beautiful culture that has been lost through colonization.
 Our theme song for episodes 1-22 is “Into the West,” courtesy of Tan Vampires.

 Filmmaker Colette Ghunim on her first feature-length documentary: “Traces of Home tells the story of what happens when we as first-generation Americans go back to our roots to find out how where we come from shapes our identity.
 Through Traces of Home, I am telling my own personal story.
 I’m half Mexican and half Palestinian and both my parents were forced to leave their homes as children, and they both never returned since then.
 So through my film, we’re going back to Mexico and Palestine to try to find the original houses and to talk about why people are leaving and immigrating and why refugees are leaving as well, during a time when we need to hear it the most.”